OpenAT/sosync/Syncer/Flows/readme.md

 For example:
 - Searching for "**dbo.Person**" or "**res.partner**" will bring up the file **PartnerFlow.cs**
   that's where all the Transformation etc. is happening

+# Flows not using Simple-Transform
+The following flows do not yet use the generalized **SimpleTransformTo...** Methods yet.
+These flows should be converted at some point!

+- EmailTemplateFlow
+- GroupsFlow (currently commented out)
+- UsersFlow (currently commented out)